French Open plays on amid new coronavirus restrictions in Paris

 On Saturday evening, France recorded nearly 17,000 new confirmed cases of the coronavirus, its largest single-day increase since it began recording daily tallies.
-Authorities hope that new temporary restrictions will reduce pressure on hospitals, which have also begun to see increases in patients admitted to ICU wards.
+Authorities hope that new temporary restrictions will reduce pressure on hospitals, which have begun to see increases in patients admitted to intensive care wards.

-“We are all aware that we are entering a new phase,” said Paris Mayor Anne Hidalgo on Monday, who added that the virus was here to stay for the immediate future.
+“We are all aware that we are entering a new phase,” Paris Mayor Anne Hidalgo said Monday, adding that the virus was here to stay for the immediate future.
 “We have to work together to protect the most vulnerable.”

 Meanwhile, the French Open plays on.

-Paris’s new restrictions throw the health protocols at the year’s final major tournament into sharp relief not just because of the virus raging outside the confines of Stade Roland Garros.
+Paris’s new restrictions throw the health protocols at the year’s final major tournament into sharp relief, and not just because of the virus raging outside the confines of Roland Garros.

-On Sunday, recent U.S. Open runner-up Alexander Zverev said in a news conference that he had a fever of 100.4 degrees Fahrenheit on Saturday and was feeling so sick that he should not have competed in his fourth-round match against Jannik Sinner, which he lost.
+On Sunday, U.S. Open runner-up Alexander Zverev said at a news conference that he had a fever of 100.4 degrees Saturday and was feeling so sick that he should not have competed in his fourth-round match against Jannik Sinner, which he lost.

 “What can I say?
 I'm completely sick.
 I can't really breathe, as you can hear by my voice,” Zverev said Sunday.

-Unlike at the U.S. Open, which was played in New York in September, players competing at the French Open are not living in a so-called bubble.
+Unlike at the U.S. Open, which was played in New York in September, players competing at the French Open are not living in a bubble.

-Players were tested upon arrival, are tested every five days thereafter and everyone from Novak Djokovic on down must stay at a designated player hotel throughout the tournament.
+Players were tested upon arrival and are tested every five days thereafter, and everyone from Novak Djokovic on down must stay at a designated player hotel throughout the tournament.
 Players are prohibited from leaving the hotel when not competing at the risk of disqualification.

-But the hotel, the Pullman Paris Tour Eiffel, is not being used exclusively for French Open players and members of their team.
+But the hotel, the Pullman Paris Tour Eiffel, is not being used exclusively for French Open players and members of their teams.
 Anyone who wishes to book a room can.

-“I will not call it a ‘bubble’ because don’t think it’s a bubble,” Djokovic said after his fourth-round win over Karen Khachanov on Monday.
+“I will not call it a bubble, because [I] don’t think it’s a bubble,” Djokovic said after his 6-4, 6-3, 6-3 fourth-round win over Karen Khachanov on Monday.
 “But it is a safe environment, controlled environment.
 We are obviously just operating in two locations between the hotel and tennis courts.”

 The French Tennis Federation said Zverev did not make tournament officials aware of his symptoms before his match.
-Any lingering fever upon arrival at the site Sunday would have gone undetected, as the tournament is not taking daily temperature readings from players.
+Any lingering fever upon his arrival at the site Sunday would have gone undetected, because the tournament is not taking daily temperature readings from players.

 The German, ranked seventh in the world, has not missed a test in Paris.